EPFLRocketTeam/MantisTracker/README.md

 - `track`: track a rocket on a provided video feed.

   - `--video`: the video feed.
-Can be a path to a video or TODO
+Can be a path to a video
   - `--method`: specify the method of tracking (default: OpenTracker).
 The options are [MOSSE, KCF, SiamRPN, SiamRPN-onnx].
   - `--detection`: specify the method of detection (default: Yolo).
 The options are [Yolo, tiny-Yolo].